 The key questions are: how do you determine who your most effective customers are, and then what do you do with them?
 “Effective” can have lots of different meanings i.e. the ones who buy the most, the greatest social media sharers or best customer referrers.
 In short, they are the ones who drive a particular metric you are looking to improve for your business and proportionally have a far greater impact than your other users or consumers.

-A lot of people will have heard about the six degrees of Kevin Bacon where anyone in the world can be linked to Kevin Bacon through six people or less, a play on the six degrees of separation.
-For the purposes of this discussion Kevin Bacon could be considered a super node or Super User, if you were looking for somone to do referrals for your business or product (side note: EE in the UK have done just this).
+A lot of people will have heard about the six degrees of Kevin Bacon where any actor in the world can be linked to Kevin Bacon through six people or less, a play on the six degrees of separation.
+For the purposes of this discussion, Kevin Bacon could be considered a super node or Super User, if you were looking for someone to do referrals for your business or product (side note: EE in the UK have done just this).

-Assuming you have the basics in place to identify your Super Users, as per above, the next stop is to cultivate them into getting them to do your desired actions i.e. refer more people to your product or buy more etc. There are numerous ways to do this whether it is offer them better customer service, priority access, special discounts, incentives, educational material and much more.
+Assuming you have the basics in place to identify your Super Users, as per above, the next stop is to cultivate them into getting them to do your desired actions i.e. refer more people to your product or buy more etc. There are numerous ways to do this whether it means offering them better customer service, priority access, special discounts, incentives, educational material and much more.

 Time and time again in the businesses we have launched we have seen that a few of our users can have an instrumental effect on the success of the overall business.
 So start identifying your Super Users and Kevin Bacons as early as possible.